loveleif/backaboulder/content/en/courses.md

 ## Kids climbing

-There is only one spot left for the kids climbing in the spring of 2022.
-It's on saturdays 1100-1230.
-Mail kontakt@backaboulder.se to grab it.
+The kids courses are fully booked for spring 2022.

 The kids climbing is most suitable for kids in the age of 7-10.
 Here the kids climb together with an experienced instructor.
 Focus is on having a good time and challenging ourselves based on our personnal conditions, when it's appropriate.